storborg/axibot/docs/index.rst

 The design goals are:

-* Maintainble, hackable, codebase with light dependencies and the ability to run on a wide variety of embedded platforms.
+* Maintainable, hackable, codebase with light dependencies and the ability to run on a wide variety of embedded platforms.
 * Excellent motion control, tuned to eliminate undesirable plotting artifacts.
 * Easy command-line and programmatic use.